VPN Dashboard¶

 -

-If you need to create more tunnels for multiple VPN instances, click on Add Tunnel beneath the Primary Tunnel and customize the tunnel rules.
+To create additional tunnels for multiple VPN instances, click Add Tunnel below the Primary Tunnel and configure custom rules.

 -